December 2022 Twitter suspensions: Other commentators

-New York Times external communications director Charlie Stadtlander said that the suspensions were "questionable and unfortunate", and that neither their organization nor Times journalist Ryan Mac were provided an adequate explanation for the decision to suspend the accounts.
+New York Times external communications director Charlie Stadtlander said the suspensions were "questionable and unfortunate" and that neither the organization nor Times journalist Ryan Mac was given an adequate explanation for the decision to suspend the accounts.
 Washington Post Executive Editor Sally Buzbee said the suspensions occurred "without warning, process, or explanation" and that they "directly undermined Elon Musk's claim that he intends to run Twitter as a platform dedicated to free speech".
-CNN stated that Musk's actions were "impulsive and unjustified" but "not surprising", and that it would reevaluate its relationship with Twitter.
+CNN said that Musk's actions were "impulsive and unjustified" but "not surprising", and that it would reevaluate its relationship with Twitter.
 The CNN statement also said: "Twitter's increasing instability and volatility should be of incredible concern for everyone who uses Twitter."
 Oliver Darcy, a CNN reporter, wrote that Musk's allegations of doxxing were "not what those journalists did".
 Cybersecurity writer Brian Krebs said Twitter's claim that Mastodon links might have malware was a "bald-faced lie".
 Lou Paskalis, a media executive, said the suspensions could create uncertainty among news organizations and advertisers.
 Paskalis said the bans were "the biggest self-inflicted wound I can think of".

 Commentators have been critical of the suspensions, including media outlets and international representatives, officials from several countries, the United Nations and European Union.
 Many critics said the actions undermined Musk's claims of supporting free speech.
-The suspensions were labeled by Alex Stamos, a security researcher, and Micah Lee from The Intercept, as the "Thursday Night Massacre".
+The suspensions were labeled by Alex Stamos, a security researcher, and Micah Lee from The Intercept, the "Thursday Night Massacre".

 United Nations spokeswoman Melissa Fleming said she was disturbed by the bans and that "media freedom is not a toy".
 Stephane Dujarric, another UN spokesperson, said they were reconsidering their involvement with Twitter, and that the suspensions set "a dangerous precedent at a time when journalists all over the world are facing censorship, physical threats and even worse".
-U.S. Representative Alexandria Ocasio-Cortez wrote public tweets directly to Musk, saying the suspensions were irresponsible actions, and that they only increase the scrutiny around him, adding that he should "lay off the proto-fascism."
+U.S. Representative Alexandria Ocasio-Cortez wrote public tweets directly to Musk, saying the suspensions were irresponsible and only increased the scrutiny around him, adding that he should "lay off the proto-fascism."
 Věra Jourová, the Vice-President of the European Commission for Values and Transparency, said on December 16 that "news about arbitrary suspension of journalists on Twitter is worrying."